People's Army of Vietnam: Establishment

+There was another separate communist army called the National Salvation Army (Cứu quốc quân) which was founded and commanded by Chu Văn Tấn on 23/2/1941.

-The name was changed to the Vietnam Liberation Army (Việt Nam Giải phóng Quân) on 15 May 1945.
+On 15/5/1945 the Propaganda Liberation Army merged with the National Salvation Army into the Vietnam Liberation Army (Việt Nam Giải phóng Quân) on 15 May 1945.
 The Democratic Republic of Vietnam was proclaimed in Hanoi by Ho Chi Minh and Vietminh on 2 September 1945.
-Then in September, the army was renamed the Vietnam National Defence Army (Việt Nam Vệ quốc Đoàn).
+Then in September, the army was renamed the Vietnam National Defence Force (Việt Nam Vệ quốc Đoàn).
 At this point, it had about 1,000 soldiers.
 On 22 May 1946, the army was called the National Army of Vietnam (Quân đội Quốc gia Việt Nam, not to be confused with the opposite Vietnamese National Army of the France-associated State of Vietnam which had a synonymous English name and exactly the same Vietnamese name).
 Lastly, in 1950, it officially became the People's Army of Vietnam (or Vietnam People's Army, Quân đội Nhân dân Việt Nam).

-Võ Nguyên Giáp went on to become the first full general of the PAVN on 28 May 1948, and famous for leading the PAVN in victory over French forces at the Battle of Dien Bien Phu in 1954 and being in overall command against U.S. backed South Vietnam at the Liberation of Saigon on 30 April 1975.
+Võ Nguyên Giáp went on to become the first full general of the PAVN on 28 May 1948, and famous for leading the PAVN in victory over French forces at the Battle of Dien Bien Phu in 1954 and being in overall command against U.S. backed South Vietnam at the Fall of Saigon on 30 April 1975.